 Ultimately is is up to you to set the curfew, although SISP has created the following guideline for weekend (Friday-Saturday) curfew:

 - Grade 12 ⇨ 12:00am

-Students should be home by 9:00pm on weeknights and home most nights for a family dinner when possible.
+Students should be home by 8:00pm on weeknights (Sunday-Thursday) and the expectation is that they are home most nights for family dinner.